Every-Language/everylanguage-bible/src/features/downloads/README.md

 # Downloads Feature

+**IMPORTANT: This download system ALWAYS uses background downloads and NEVER performs direct downloads.**

+All download operations go through the background queue system for consistency, reliability, and proper state management.
+This ensures:

+- Resumable downloads using `FileSystem.createDownloadResumable`
+- Background processing with Expo TaskManager
+- Persistent storage with AsyncStorage
+- Queue management with priority-based processing
+- Retry logic with exponential backoff
+- Media file integration

 This feature provides comprehensive download management for the Bible app, including background downloads, progress tracking, and media file integration.

 ## Features